Have you heard the one about the man who always saw the glass as “half full”?

 You know what needs to be done.
 But, why don’t you do it?
 You may say, “I don’t have the skills or the training!”
 But, unless we’re talking about brain surgery (and right now you’re a plumber), you probably have the skills you need to do what’s next.
 What’s stopping you?

-Attitude, to an engineer, means “point of attack” – think of it like the tilt of a wing, on an airplane.
+Attitude, to an engineer, means “point of attack” – it’s your approach.
+Think of it like the tilt of a wing, on an airplane.
 Tilt the right way, and you will take off.
 Wrong attitude?
 Could mean a crash landing.

-For my clients, we’re working on the right alignment, and creating the attitude that delivers results.
+For my clients, we’re working on the right alignment, and understanding how things work – the system that underlies all the wants, shoulds and shouldn’ts that rule our lives.
+Together, we are creating the attitude that delivers results.
 But before we take off, we explore what it means to let go of what doesn’t interest you anymore.

 Because half-full can leave you feeling empty, if it’s not exactly what you want.